KalicoCrew/kalico/docs/BLTouch.md

 configuration of `pin_up_reports_not_triggered` or `pin_up_touch_mode_reports_triggered`.

+!!! important
-Important!
-Do not configure `pin_up_reports_not_triggered` or `pin_up_touch_mode_reports_triggered` to False without first following these directions.
+    Do not configure `pin_up_reports_not_triggered` or
+    `pin_up_touch_mode_reports_triggered` to False without first following
+    these directions.
 Do not configure either of these to False on a genuine BL-Touch.
 Incorrectly setting these to False can increase probing time and can increase the risk of damaging the printer.

 Some "clone" devices do not support `touch_mode` and as a result the `QUERY_PROBE` command does not work.
 Despite this, it may still be